prometheuxresearch/docs/docs/sdk/01-index.md

 # Overview

-Prometheux Chain is a Python SDK designed to help you create, evolve, and deploy knowledge graphs with ease.
+Prometheux Chain is a Python SDK designed to help you create, evolve, and deploy virtual knowledge graphs with ease.
 The SDK offers the following capabilities:

 - Data Ingestion: Seamlessly integrate data from various sources, including databases and files.
 - Reasoning & Knowledge Augmentation: Perform logical reasoning to derive new insights and augment your existing knowledge base.